CMUHBDC/CTR-and-prognosis-of-CKD/README.md

 # CTR-and-prognosis-of-CKD
-Model prediction of outocmes of interests
+Model prediction of outcome of interests